GodwinCyber/profile_me/README.md

     npm install
     ```

 3. Set up your environment variables.
-Create a `.env.local` file in the root of the project and add the following variables:
+Create a `.env` file in the root of the project and add the following variables:

     ```
     NEXT_PUBLIC_SUPABASE_URL=your_supabase_url